Avocados and ice cream, two beloved foods, are the picture of summer. But have you ever tried combining the two?

 So, Should You Buy a Pint of Cado?

-All in all, both Cado Avocado Ice Cream and So Delicious have their place in a balanced diet.
-They're vegan, lactose-free and low in calories.
-Just like with any other dessert, eating it in moderation is the key.
+All in all, Cado Avocado Ice Cream can have a place in a balanced diet.
+It's vegan, lactose-free and not too high in calories, so it fits into many types of eating plans.